3000 people turn out for The Hobbit casting

 Those who didn't make it into Saturday's casting session and are still hopeful can apply online.

-Next story in National: Black Caps beat Zimbabwe in one-off cricket test
+Next story in New Zealand: Black Caps beat Zimbabwe in one-off cricket test

 Copyright © 2012, Radio New Zealand